mkousal/Digital-electronics-1-Tachometer/README.md

 ## VHDL modules description and simulations

+### `SENSOR`: <br/>
+   This block is used to calculate actual speed and triggering pulse every 100 meters for counting travelled distance. <br/>
+   Uses input from hall sensor mounted at the front wheel.
+Output one trigger signal every counted 100 meters and calculate actual real speed and set it to display output.

 ### (last one).
 7 Segment Driver Module <br/>
    This block consists of 4 smaller modules: `CLOCK`, `UP_DOWN_COUNTER`, `DRIVER_4X7SEG`, `DECODER_7SEG` <br/>
 #### `CLOCK`: